 Have you ever written snarky LinkedIn comments, or been a victim of them?

 I post updates every day on LinkedIn.
-I’m very gratified when people take the time to comment, or even simply like, share or otherwise click to react.
+I’m very gratified when people take the time to comment, or even simply like, share or otherwise react to my posts.

 The vast majority of these comments are positive.
 People thank me for providing useful information.
 Some add their own helpful tips.
 That’s all very welcome and good.

 Occasionally, someone posts a snarky comment, such as this one for an article I posted on Pulse “5 Deadly LinkedIn Mistakes”:

 “You missed the one about posting articles with sensationalized titles to attract readers, which can lead to a loss in credibility of the poster.
 Deadly?
 A bit overstated, don’t you think?
 Unless of course you have numbers on the deaths resulting from LinkedIn mistakes.”